Answers to frequently asked questions can be found on this page. If you cannot find the answer you require, please contact the Programme Support Team

 Yes, this enables you to track your progress and helps the ARCP panel review your ePortfolio.
 Guidance can be found on the RCPCH website.

 Is there a list of assessments we need each year?

 Do I need to do any of the pilot assessments?

 What do the different ARCP outcomes mean?

-The full list of ARCP and RITA outcomes can be found on the ARCP page.
+The full list of ARCP outcomes can be found on the ARCP page.